ather-ops/Hospital-Management-SQL/README.md

 # Hospital-Management-SQL
-Simple Hospital ManagemeNt system using SQL and SQLDB
+A complete Hospital Management Database built using SQL with a real-world dataset, relational database design, constraints, joins, views, indexes, and analytical queries.